braph/ektoplayer/README.md

   * Search for tracks by tags (artist, album, style, ...)
   * Play tracks located at ektoplazm.com
   * Display information about albums
-  * Download a whole albums as mp3
+  * Download whole albums as mp3

 ## Features